 SWRK 380: Field Practicum (3.0)

 In this experience, social work majors complete at least 400 hours in a rural or urban agency with structured learning about generalist practice with individuals, families, groups, organizations, and communities from diverse backgrounds.
 Students engage in professional responsibilities with careful guidance and supervision from the field supervisor and the field coordinator.
 Students attend a weekly evening seminar to integrate classroom learning, share experiences, and obtain support.
 Offered annually in the fall semester.

-Prerequisite: Majors who have satisfactorily completed all foundation and required courses with numbers below 380.
+Prerequisite: majors who have satisfactorily completed PSYCH 241, SOAN 121, BIO 123 or BIO 243, and all required courses with numbers below 380.

 SWRK 381: Social Worker as Professional

 This capstone course is for senior majors.
 Students begin a professional web presence to illustrate their readiness to begin practice as a generalist social worker.
 Classes emphasize auxiliary knowledge and skills in leadership.
 Students discuss emerging social work issues and provide peer assistance with professional development strategies.
 Evaluation includes oral presentation, ethics case analysis, professional development reflection assignments, and self-evaluation of achievement of program competencies.
 Also counts toward management studies concentration.

 This course provides a comprehensive research opportunity, including an introduction to relevant background material, technical instruction, identification of a meaningful project, and data collection.
 The topic is determined by the faculty member in charge of the course and may relate to his/her research interests.
 Offered based on department decision.
 May be offered as a 1.00 credit course or .50 credit course.